papauorg/craftbeerpi4-docker/readme.md

 https://openbrewing.gitbook.io/craftbeerpi4_support/master/server-installation

 ## Build
-This image is not published anywhere (yet), so you have to build it yourself.
+This image is only published for arm64 and amd64 architectures.
+I could not get it to build for arm/v7.
+You can try to build it yourself.
 You can do this directly on your raspberry to get an arm image.

 ```bash